aridoza/foundational-java/java-basics/debugging-lesson/README.md

 	at com.intellij.rt.execution.application.AppMain.main(AppMain.java:144)
 ```

 While this might seem intimidating at first, you really only need to focus on a few key parts.
-First is the very top line, it tells you what the error actually was.
-In this case, we had a Null Pointer Exception, meaning we tried to call a method on a variable that was null.
+First is the top line, which tells you what the error actually was.
+In this case, we had a null pointer exception, meaning we tried to call a method on a variable that was null.

-The second thing to concentrate on are the lines that have our file name(s) in it, Main.java.
-This is called the Stack Trace because it shows the path of execution for your program.
-Since the errors in the code are in the files we write, those are the lines we concentrate on.
+Next, concentrate on the lines with your file name(s) in it (`Main.java` in this case).
+This is called the stack trace because it shows the path of execution for your program.
+Because the errors in the code are in the files we wrote, those are the lines we focus on.
 The higher up in the stack trace, the more recent the execution.

-The number after the colon next to the file name is the line number the error occurred on.
-In our example, the error was in Main.java on line 11.
+The number after the colon next to the file name is the line number where the error occurred.
+In our example, the error was in `Main.java` on line 11.

 > Check: What does the second line of the stack trace after the `printSomething` call mean?

 ## Demo: Stack Trace (5 mins)

 Let's take a look at another example.
-Can you find the error in *here*?
+Can you find the error?

 ```java
 public class Main {